 14U & 15U - $375

-Fees cover the cost of playing baseball; field rental, umpires, registration fees for tournaments, baseballs, insurance and Gopher State registration fees.
-New this year, fees will also include access to the newest indoor baseball facility in the area.
+Fees cover the cost of playing baseball: field rental, umpires, registration fees for tournaments, baseballs, insurance and Gopher State registration.

-The St. Cloud Blue Sox compete in the Gopher State League providing St. Cloud Area kids the most competitive and challenging baseball experience.
-Since 2006, our teams have qualified for and won State Championships at many age levels.
-The goal is to develop well-balanced teams with kids playing at the level best-suited for their ability.
+The St. Cloud Blue Sox compete in the Gopher State Baseball League providing St. Cloud area kids the most competitive and challenging baseball experience.
+Since 2006, our teams have qualified for and won state championships at many age levels.
+Our goal is to develop well-balanced teams with kids playing at the level best-suited for their ability.